 - The Mind Screw Twist Ending of Computer Chess.

 - Her is a Oscar winning film about a man having a romance with an artificial intelligence in a Twenty Minutes into the Future society that accepts enough to have paid services such as actors who perform the physical acts the intelligence directs.

-- In Ex Machina, Nathan deliberately gave his robots the physical and personality characteristics that would enable feeling attraction, having sex, and—he claims—falling in love (This is what he tells Caleb, but in reality he may have done it for his own gratification and sees his creations as sex objects).
+- In Ex Machina, Nathan deliberately gave his robots the physical and personality characteristics that would enable feeling attraction, having sex, and—he claims—falling in love (This is what he tells Caleb, but in reality he may have done it for his own gratification and sees his creations as sex objects since he has what appears to be regular sex with Kyoko).
 Ava is no exception.
-He doesn't see any problem with humans having sex with robots whether it's himself or others and encourages Caleb to see her as a woman.
+He doesn't see any problem with humans having sex with robots (in fact he specifically designed them to be able to) whether it's himself or others and encourages Caleb to see her as a woman.
 Ava expresses attraction towards Caleb and he is implied to find her attractive too, although he's reluctant to admit it.

 - The book Love and Sex with Robots: The Evolution of Human-Robot Relationships investigates Real Life examples of this trope.

 - The Robots of Dawn: This is a plot point in the classic Isaac Asimov novel, for a number of reasons.
 1) The robot in question is one of only two humanoid robots ever created, who look just alike.
 2) The other such robot is Detective Elijah Baley's partner in the investigation of a murder.
 3) No one on the world of Aurora finds anything odd about the relationship, despite its uniqueness; Aurora is such a sexually open society one character blames her father for ruining her life because he wouldn't sleep with her.